Info-433-Spring-2023/project-1-lwong121/README.md

   - Location: `ReviewsSection()`
     - Description: Function is too long and contains too many helper functions or additional code that that is not necessary in the function, which makes it hard to understand and make modifications.
     - Fix: Refactored code to calculate the average rating for game reviews into a separate helper function.
   - Location: `Review()`
-    - Description: Same as ReviewsSection().
-Function is too long, which makes it hard to understand and maintain.
+    - Description: Same issue as ReviewsSection().
+The function is too long and tries to accomplish too many things, which makes it hard to understand and maintain.
 - Bloated Components
   - Idea from: [https://hackernoon.com](https://hackernoon.com/lessons-learned-common-react-code-smells-and-how-to-avoid-them-f253eb9696a4)
   - Location: `ReviewsSection()`